 14.32.070 Snow and debris removal—clogging gutter or depositing in public way prohibited.

 - Any person removing snow or debris from a sidewalk or curb ramp to deposit snow, dirt or other material in a gutter so as to clog the same or prevent the free flow of water therein.

 - Any person to place, dump or push snow, dirt or other material onto public streets or sidewalks.

-Providing information to the public before, during and after a storm is a vital part of the snow removal process.
-Residents need to know how they can help facilitate snow removal and what they can expect in terms of a response to a winter storm.
-Information to the public can be found in articles in the Cottonwood/Holladay Journal, the city web site, www.twitter.com/chcity and messages on the city’s Facebook page www.facebook.com/chcity.
+Providing information to the public before, during and after a storm is a vital part of the snow plowing process.
+Residents can help facilitate snow plowing and know what they can expect in response to a winter storm.
+Information to the public can be found in the monthly city newsletter, the city web site, www.twitter.com/chcity and messages on the city’s Facebook page www.facebook.com/chcity.
 Each year prior to the first snowfall, information will be distributed through these resources to inform residents of the laws, policies and procedures regarding snow plowing and related activities.

-During snow events residents may call the Cottonwood Heights City “Snow Event Hotline at (801) 944-7071 or email us at email@example.com or firstname.lastname@example.org to report anything unusual, or if they feel they have been missed or they have an issue with snowplowing on their street.
+During snow events, residents may call (801) 944-7071 or email us at email@example.com or firstname.lastname@example.org to report anything unusual, or if they feel they have been missed or they have an issue with snowplowing on their street.